chocolatey/choco-wiki/Installation.md

 You can also just download and unzip the Chocolatey package (`.nupkg` is a fancy zip file):

  1. Download the [Chocolatey package](https://chocolatey.org/api/v2/package/chocolatey/).
+ 1. Ensure the downloaded nupkg is not blocked.
  1. Unzip it using any application that supports `zip` format.
  1. Open a PowerShell command shell and navigate into the unzipped package's tools folder.
  1. **NOTE**: Ensure PowerShell execution policy is set to at least bypass or remote signed (if you have issues, you may need to set it to Unrestricted).